 - What is the difference between accessory and on-demand guarantees?

-- Who can approve new bank guarantee requests?
+- How can I approve a new request?

 - How can I on behalf of one of our subsidiaries request Nordea to issue a new guarantee?